-First, a brief history as to why you might want to consider another place for your community.
-Originally, Yahoo groups was a pretty good place for a community.
-It was a free email-based discussion group host created in 2000 when Yahoo bought eGroups and ONElist.
+Originally, Yahoo Groups was a pretty good place for a community.
+It was a free, email-based discussion group host.
+Yahoo bought eGroups and ONElist, then started Groups in 2000.
 In the beginning, you could create and subscribe to groups with any email address.
 Plus, you could directly add members to your mailing list, making it easy to migrate an existing physical or virtual group to Yahoo Groups.

-But if Yahoo groups aren’t as useful anymore, what are the alternatives?
+Since Yahoo Groups are no longer an option, what are the alternatives?
 Let’s look briefly at some similar community platforms with their pros and cons.

 Alternatives to Yahoo Groups

-But you’re going to run into similar problems to Yahoo groups.
-If some of your members don’t have Gmail accounts, they won’t really be able to use the web interface, along with other restrictions.
-Plus, you’re at the mercy of any changes Google might make, just the same as Yahoo groups.
+You might run into similar problems as Yahoo Groups.
+If some members don’t have Gmail accounts, they may not be able to use the web interface.
+Plus, you’re at the mercy of any changes Google might decide to make, just the same as Yahoo Groups.

-On the other hand, similar to Google groups and Yahoo groups, you’ll still be at the mercy of whatever changes Facebook wants to make.
+On the other hand, similar to Google Groups and Yahoo Groups, you are still at the mercy of whatever changes or restrictions Facebook wants to make.
 You’ll also suffer from Facebook’s ad-focused business model.
-You may also lose members during the transfer, whether because they don’t have and don’t want a Facebook account or just because they get lost.
+You may lose members during the transfer, whether they don’t have or don’t want a Facebook account…..or just because they get lost.
 And if you have a private or secret group, you’ll need to friend everyone in your group in order to invite them, which is annoying.

-You could migrate to a forum as one of many alternatives to Yahoo groups.
+You could migrate to a forum/message board as one of many alternatives to Yahoo Groups.
 (What’s the difference between message boards and listservs?)
 Forums are a bit newer than email groups in internet time, but still an older form of community.
 They’re nice because they keep all the threads sorted and allow new people to easily catch up and join in.

-They can also be installed on your own server space, letting you have fairly good control over them if you want.
-If you don’t want to host your own forum, Proboards is a free, popular, and established forum hosting site.
+They can also be installed on your own server space, letting you have fairly good control over them if you prefer.
+If you don’t want to host your own forum, ProBoards is a free, popular, and established forum hosting site.

-You could use a listserv, sometimes called a listserve or an email discussion group.
-Listserves are similar to Yahoo groups in that they’re email based, so if you’re moving a group, your members will feel right at home.
+You could use a listserv, sometimes called a listserve, which is an email discussion group.
+Listserves are similar to Yahoo Groups in that they’re email-based.
+If you’re moving a similar group, your members will feel right at home.
 Plus, you can keep your member list intact.
-Listserves are typically hosted on private servers and can be free or not, depending on what you need.
+Listserves are typically hosted on private servers and can be free or paid to join, depending on your group.

-Even if you don’t already have an established community, listserves are useful for other reasons.
-No one’s ever going to change the rules on you because the listserve is yours to maintain.
+Even if you don’t have an established community, listserves are useful for other reasons.
+No one will ever change the rules on you, because the listserve is YOURS to maintain.
 You don’t have ads, popups, or cookies.
-Emails aren’t put into public search engines, so a listserve is private.
+Emails aren’t put in public search engines, so a listserve is private.
 And you can expand your community as far as it can go.
+No limits!

 Listservs aren’t for every community.
-They don’t have the same accessibility as forums or the tools of Facebook groups.
-A good listserve host typically isn’t free like Google groups.
-But if you’re just looking for a stable, ad-free, easy-to-use alternative to Yahoo groups, listserves are worth checking out.
+They don’t have the same accessibility as forums or the tools of something like Facebook Groups.
+A good listserve host typically isn’t free like Google Groups.
+But, if you’re just looking for a stable, ad-free, easy-to-use alternative, listserves are worth checking out.